johntruckenbrodt/pyroSAR/docs/pyroSAR.rst

 GAMMA Command API
 -----------------

-This is an attempt to make it easier to execute Gamma commands by offering automatically parsed Python functions.
+This is an attempt to make it easier to execute GAMMA commands by offering automatically parsed Python functions.
 Thus, instead of executing the command via shell:

 .. code-block:: shell